live the Clinimedspa

 - Anesthesia options: local/conscious or general sedation

-- The duration of your recovery, as well as the recommendations to follow before and after the operation
+- The duration of your recovery, as well as the recommendations to follow before and after the procedure

 The saline prosthesis is very safe, consisting of a silicone capsule filled with a sterile saline solution during surgery.
 The volume can be adjusted to a certain point during the procedure (from 25 to 75 mL, depending on the chosen implant).
 The downside is that the breast implant can rupture and deflate.
 In this case, the surgeon will have to replace it within 2 weeks under local anesthesia in the operating room.
 The result is natural, but the prosthesis is always positioned behind the pectoralis major muscle.
 It is usually inserted through a very small incision of about an inch.
 In very thin patients, the prosthesis may cause waves on the sides of the breast during certain movements.
 These will be noticeable when the patient is naked or in a bikini.